scandinavianlogic/scandinavianlogic.github.io/_posts/2024-08-19-NOL-Seminar-Eric-Pacuit.md

 **Date** Monday, 26 August 2024 at 16:00 CEST (UTC+2) on Zoom
 **Speaker** Eric Pacuit (Professor of Logic, University of Maryland)
-**Title** From paradox to principles: Splitting cycles and breaking tie
+**Title** From paradox to principles: Splitting cycles and breaking ties

 **Abstract**
 Voting on two alternatives appears unproblematic compared to voting on three (or